top of page

 Violin

-Dr. Steve Sang Kyun Koh was appointed to the position of Assistant Professor of Violin at University of Northern Iowa in Fall 2019.
-From 2017 to 2019, Dr. Koh was Adjunct Instructor in violin at University of Toronto, where he received his Doctor of Musical Arts degree.
-He received his Bachelor of Arts at Rice University in Houston, Texas, where he was the recipient of the Herbert & Helen Allen scholarship and the Dick and Mary Ellen Wilson scholarship.
-After finishing his Bachelor’s degree, he continued his studies and received his Master’s in String Performance and Pedagogy at Northwestern University in Evanston, Illinois, where he was the recipient of the coveted Emily Boettcher and Yule Bogue Endowed Fund and the Dick Eickstein Grant.
-At University of Toronto, he was a student of Professor Yehonatan Berick and the Palmason Graduate Fellow in Violin.
+Koh received his Bachelor of Arts at Rice University, where he was the recipient of the Herbert & Helen Allen scholarship and the Dick and Mary Ellen Wilson scholarship.
+After finishing his bachelor’s degree, he received his Master’s in string performance and pedagogy at Northwestern University, where he was the recipient of the Emily Boettcher and Yule Bogue Endowed Fund and the Dick Eickstein Grant.
+At University of Toronto, he received his Doctor of Musical Arts degree as the Palmason Graduate Fellow in violin and served as an adjunct instructor in violin from 2017 to 2019.

 Steve Koh: TeamMember